Less is More: 7 Best Practices for a Minimalist Website Design

 You also need to make sure that the navigation links and buttons are highlighted when hovered.
 That way, your site visitors will know that those elements are clickable.

 Here is something to keep in mind when it comes to minimalist design: Unless the absence of an element can cause serious problems, feel free to get rid of it.
+Otherwise, if you’re using WordPress, install a 301 redirect for WordPress plugin.

 6. Use well-constructed images